laenNoCode/IOTFetchServer/README.md

 it is not currently deployed in this repo.
 How is it meant to work :
 ## step 1)choose your server base
-switch to your language branch and follow the start instruction (will probably be make databaseType)
+switch to your language branch and follow the start instruction (will probably be "make databaseType")
 ## step 2)add data
 fetch your new server on ip/addData with a post method and the field you want to send fetch localhost/addData with